jeffreyscanlon/Portfolio/ProjP2.md

 ### Findings
-For the sake of preventing clutter, I will simply provide a summary of the main findings from my interviews in this section.\
+For the sake of reducing screen clutter, I will simply provide a summary of the main findings from my interviews in this section.\
-For full transcripts (notes) from my interviews, you make [click here.](InterviewNotes.md)
+To read the full transcripts (notes) from my interviews, you may [click here.](InterviewNotes.md)

+Blah blah

+### Changes to Implement
 Blah blah